mantidproject/mantid/docs/source/release/v4.1.0/diffraction.rst

 - The Polaris scripts can now detect the chopper mode if none is provided using the frequency block logs.
 - :ref:`SNSPowderReduction <algm-SNSPowderReduction>` has a new property, ``OffsetData``, which adds a constant to the data at the very end of the reduction
+- :ref:`BASISPowderDiffraction <algm-BASISPowderDiffraction>` has a new property, ``RemoveTemp``, which allows the user to inspect temporary workspaces is left unchecked.

 Engineering Diffraction
 -----------------------